Case 1 Problem: Merging Lists From Different Sources Into A Single Spreadsheet

 Case 7 Solution:

 TAP Solutions used Excel to create a worksheet for each order as part of a workbook for orders to his suppliers.
-After all the individual orders were entered into the workbook as worksheets, the new Excel workbook calculated how much material was needed for was needed for the entire group of orders.
+After all the individual orders were entered into the workbook as worksheets, the new Excel workbook calculated how much material was needed for the entire group of orders.
 The worksheet saved the company time and money because the owner could order the right amount of material from his suppliers and allocate it correctly to the customers' jobs.

 Case 8 Solution:

 TAP Solutions wrote and installed a code into the retailer's website so emails sent from the website link would be recognized and kept.
-Emails from spam and sources outside the website didn't have the code were kicked out.
+Emails from spam and sources outside the website that didn't have the code were kicked out.
 We also used Excel to delete the junk mail that didn't have the code, sort the information from the emails and distribute it to the appropriate sheets based on the inquiry.
-The new process saved many hours and greatly improved the company's response time
+The new process saved many hours and greatly improved the company's response time.

 Case 9 Problem: Using Excel To Produce Reports For Multiple Stores